thanya0802/github_lab02/README.md

 ## Step 2: Creating a GitHub Repository, Cloning and Folder Structure
 Now that we have set up our virtual environment, the next step is to create a GitHub repository for our project and establish a structured folder layout.
 This organization helps maintain your project's code, data, and tests in an organized manner.

-### Fork the Repository:
-Click the "Fork" button at the top right of this [repository](https://github.com/raminmohammadi/MLOps/) to create your own copy.

 ### Creating a GitHub Repository
 - Open a web browser and go to GitHub.